flynn/flynn/CONTRIBUTING.md

 We welcome and encourage community contributions to Flynn.

-Since the project is still unstable, there are specific priorities for development.
-Pull requests that do not address these priorities will not be accepted until Flynn is production ready.

 Please familiarize yourself with the Contribution Guidelines and Project Roadmap before contributing.

 There are many ways to help Flynn besides contributing code: